 But if potential home buyers take some time to estimate what their tax benefits would be with their financial planner or accountant, then they might come out ahead.
 For instance, Clemens uses an example while teaching at College of Financial Planning in Denver.

-It’s a straight forward case scenario.
+It’s a straightforward case scenario.
 John and Jane Smith pay $1,000 a month in mortgage interest.
 They make $125,000 as a couple.
-Clemens throws in that they pay $2,500 in real estate taxes – which is deductible, too.
+Clemens throws in that they pay $2,500 in real estate taxes, which is also deductible.

 “Their federal tax break would be about $1,775.
 The government is writing you a check for $1,775 that you can do with what you want,” he says.

 But there are two sides to every coin.